-Natural Sciences & Quantitative Methods (four quarters)
+Quantitative Methods (two quarters)

-Two courses are to be chosen from selected offerings in biology, chemistry, physics, and/or earth sciences.
-In addition, two courses are to be chosen from selected offerings in pre-calculus, calculus, statistics, symbolic logic, or computer programming.
+Two courses are to be chosen from selected offerings in pre-calculus, calculus, statistics, symbolic logic, or computer programming.

 For students majoring in scientific fields, these courses are preparation for major study; for students who will continue their studies outside the sciences, they provide a basic understanding and appreciation of methods and developments in the fields.
 Many of the selected courses are designed for non-science majors.